Ask an Ob/Gyn: Can tampons cause yeast infections?

-TL/DR: While there’s no scientific proof that tampons cause yeast infections, they can disrupt the vaginal mucosa and, in some cases, irritate the vaginal walls – increasing your discomfort (1).
+TL/DR: While there’s no scientific proof that tampons cause yeast infections, they can disrupt the vaginal mucosa.
+In some cases, irritate the vaginal walls – increasing your discomfort.
 OB-GYN Dr. Jane van Dis drops some knowledge on how to safely deal with a yeast infection during your period.

 A yeast infection on your period — name a more uncomfortable and annoying duo.
 We’ll wait.

-It’s bad enough to get an itchy yeast infection, but when coupled with your period, things can get really uncomfortable.
-Plus, the different products we use to manage our periods (like tampons and pads) have the potential to further irritate the vagina and/or vulva.1
+It’s bad enough to get an itchy yeast infection.
+But when coupled with your period, you wonder how long can you wear a tampon before things get really uncomfortable.
+The different products we use to manage our periods have the potential to further irritate the vagina and/or vulva.1

 A yeast infection, aka vaginal candidiasis, is a fungal infection that affects the tissues around the vagina and vulva.2 Over 75 percent of people with vaginas experience yeast infections in their lifetime.
-Symptoms include intense itching in the vagina and vulva, a burning sensation during intercourse or peeing, and sometimes a thick, white, odor-free vaginal discharge that looks like cottage cheese (apologies for that visual).
+Symptoms include intense itching in the vagina and vulva, and a burning sensation during intercourse or peeing.
+Sometimes a thick, white, odor-free vaginal discharge that looks like cottage cheese — apologies for that visual.

 Yeast infections tend to crop up when the precariously balanced ecosystem of vaginal microorganisms gets disrupted.
-In a “perfect” vaginal world, you have enough good bacteria (i.e. lactobacillus) in that ecosystem to feed on yeast (i.e. candida) populations and keep them under control.
+In a “perfect” vaginal world, you have enough good bacteria (i.e lactobacillus) in that ecosystem to feed on yeast (i.e. candida albicans) populations and keep them under control.
 Having yeast in the vagina is normal, it’s just the overgrowth of yeast that causes an infection to occur.

-When you’re pregnant or taking antibiotics, these yeast populations can sometimes get a little bit out of hand – and, it’s worth mentioning, individuals with diabetes, a compromised immune system, or those using hormonal contraceptives are also more prone to candida overgrowth.2 That’s usually when the itching starts and you realize it’s time to pick up some Monistat (or any antifungal), stat.
+When you’re pregnant or taking antibiotics, these yeast populations can sometimes get a little bit out of hand.
+Individuals with diabetes, a compromised immune system, or those using hormonal contraceptives are also more prone to candida overgrowth.2 That’s usually when the itching starts and you realize it’s time to pick up some Monistat (or any antifungal), stat.

 So, do tampons have an impact on recurring yeast infections?
 And how do you deal with a yeast infection during your period?
-We asked Dr. Jane van Dis, a board-certified OB-GYN with 13 years of experience, to help us answer those questions and give us some advice on beating the itch.
+Dr. Jane van Dis, a board-certified OB-GYN with 13 years of experience, helps us answer those questions.

-If you’re a longtime tampon user who experiences frequent yeast infections, it’s natural to wonder if there’s any correlation between the two (especially if the yeast infections tend to show up during or around your period).
+If you’re a tampon user who gets frequent yeast infections, you might wonder if there’s any correlation.
+This is especially true if the yeast infections tend to show up during or around your period.
 Here’s what the science tells us:

-According to a 2011 study published in the American Journal of Public Health, there’s actually no association between the type of menstrual protection you use and more frequent occurrences of yeast infections, or candidiasis.3 The same study also found no correlation between yeast infections and tight clothing, diet, synthetic underwear, or use of feminine hygiene sprays.
+A 2011 study published in the American Journal of Public Health, showed no correlation between types of menstrual products and more frequent yeast infections.3 The same study also found no correlation between yeast infections and tight clothing, diet, synthetic underwear, or feminine hygiene sprays.

-So, tampons don’t cause yeast infections directly, nor is it unsafe to use them when you have a yeast infection – however, there’s a chance they could increase your discomfort: Tampons have been associated with changes in vaginal mucous and, in some cases, vaginal ulcerations (sores that appear on the vaginal walls) when used heavily or changed frequently.1
+So, tampons don’t cause yeast infections directly, nor is it unsafe to use them when you have a yeast infection.
+However, there’s a chance they could increase your discomfort.
+Tampons have been associated with changes in vaginal mucous.
+In some cases, they’ve also been linked to vaginal ulcerations when used heavily or changed frequently.1

-Long story short, any materials that are not biologically inert that come in contact with your vagina have the potential to interfere with that delicate ecosystem of yeast and bacteria we mentioned earlier.4 What’s ‘inert’ mean?
-Basically, it’s any material that doesn’t cause a response or interaction when introduced to biological tissue (in this case, your vaginal walls).
+Any materials that are not biologically inert can interfere with your vagina’s delicate ecosystem of yeast and bacteria.4 What’s ‘inert’ mean?
+Basically, it’s any material that doesn’t cause a response when introduced to biological tissue such as your vaginal walls.

 Dr. Jane says, “While it’s safe to use tampons when you have a yeast infection, it may not be comfortable.
 If I had a choice between a tampon and the Flex Disc™, I would choose the disc because it’s not a paper product, but [is made of] inert materials that don’t interact with the vaginal flora.”
-Flex® = less itchy messes, and less awkward movements in public when you’re trying to sneak a discreet scratch to your crotch area.
+Flex® = less itchy messes.
+It also means less awkward movements in public when you’re trying to sneak a discreet scratch to your crotch area.

 How to treat a yeast infection during your period

-If you’re battling a yeast infection on your period, you might be wondering how the heck to treat it when you already have a lot of, um, fluid going on down there.
-Do over the counter medications like Monistat (miconazole nitrate) still work?
-Yes, they do!
+Battling a yeast infection on your period?
+You might be wondering how to treat it when you already have a lot of, um, fluid going on down there.
+But can you use monistat on your period (aka miconazole nitrate)?
+Yes, you can!

-However: Don’t use suppositories (of any kind) with a tampon, since tampons will absorb some of the medication and prevent it from working as well.7 You may also want to avoid using a menstrual cup, since the ingredients in the suppository could damage the cup’s materials.
-Stick with breathable, reusable period underwear, menstrual discs, or pads while using suppositories to treat a yeast infection.
+However: Don’t use vaginal suppositories (of any kind) with a tampon, since tampons will absorb some of the medication and prevent it from working as well.7 You may also want to avoid using menstrual cups, since the ingredients in the suppository could damage the cup’s materials.
+Stick with breathable, reusable period underwear, menstrual discs, or pads while using vaginal suppositories to treat a yeast infection.

 Most people should be able to treat yeast infections during their period at home, per Dr. Jane’s recommendations.
-But if you don’t see results from at-home treatments, or if you experience even more discomfort, it’s a good idea to talk to your doctor.
+But if you don’t see results from at-home treatments, it’s a good idea to talk to your doctor.

 The right period product changes everything